incremental-graph-code/igc/README.md

 ## Contributing

-Contributions to IncrGraph are welcome!
+Contributions to IGC are welcome!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to make contributions.

 ## License

-IncrGraph is released under the GNU General Public License v3.0 (GPL-3.0).
+IGC is released under the GNU General Public License v3.0 (GPL-3.0).
 For more details, see the [LICENSE](COPYING) file included in this repository.

 ## Support and Documentation